USEPA/AMET/docs/AMET_Install_Guide_v15.md

 involved in the AMET software installation process.
 This guide describes how to (1) download the AMET scripts and test data, (2) install the AMET source code and scripts, (3) configure AMET, and  (4) install pre-packaged data for testing the AMET installation.
 Notes are provided wherever appropriate pertaining to the installation on a Linux server.

-Refer to the AMET User's Guide for instructions on adding new data to the system, and configuring/creating plots.
+Refer to the AMET User Guide for instructions on adding new data to the system, and configuring/creating plots.

 <a id=Install2></a>
 ## 2. Download AMET Software and Test Case Data